 It is also ok to shop around for therapists, you can ask for a phone consultation to ask. a few questions before you decide on a particular therapist.
 Notice how you feel when you talk to them and your comfort level of opening up.
 You are absolutely allowed to have a session or two with a therapist to try them out and then later decide you don’t want to work with them anymore.
 You do have to pay any therapist you meet with for their time so you may want to consider your budget if you take this approach.

 If your therapist accepts insurance, the therapist will send a bill to your insurance company and you may have to pay a copay at the time of your session.
 The amounts will depend on your coverage.
 You can call the number on the back of your insurance card to determine what these will be.

-I currently do not accept any insurances but if you have insurance I can send what is called a “superbill” to your insurance for them to reimburse your therapy costs that you pay out of pocket.
+I currently accept Blue Cross Blue Shield and Aetna insurances.
+I suggest people call their provider to learn what their plan covers for therapy as I can’t look this up for them and there are hundreds of plan types.
+If you don’t have an insurance I accept, I can send what is called a “superbill” to your insurance for them to reimburse your therapy costs that you pay out of pocket.
 Please contact your insurance provider to see if they allow you to be reimbursed via superbill as not all insurances allow this.